Skip to content

 Over and above central careers support, the MBBS team has collated a range of targeted medicine resources for our students, including prompts for personal tutors, careers sessions in every year of the programme, a dedicated area of our virtual learning environment with tips on expanding and developing skills beyond the core curriculum, and ‘careers fair’ with input from a broad range of specialities available to all students.

-Apply for this course through UCAS (the University and College Admissions Service) by 15 October preceding the year of entry (for 2024 entry, this date is 16 October 2023).
+Apply for this course through UCAS (the University and College Admissions Service) by 15 October preceding the year of entry (for 2025 entry, the deadline is on 15 October 2024)

 View all Close all